-What is Area Chart?
+What is an Area Chart?

+An area chart is a type of bar chart, usually with axes on the vertical and horizontal.
+Area charts are typically used to illustrate change over time.
 The area between the two lines indicates that there has been some form of growth or decline in value for the period represented by each data point (usually a year).

-In this way it is similar to a line graph, but unlike a line graph an area chart can show both positive and negative changes so long as they are balanced on either side against one another.
 The space under an up-trending curve may be shaded light green; similarly, any down-trending areas would also be shaded dark brown.
 This shading gives viewers more information about what kind of movement is taking place over the entire duration of time represented by a given chart, rather than just at one point in time.

 An area chart is used to represent the change in a quantity within a specific period of time.
 Similar to a line graph, the data points are plotted and connected by a line segment.
 This is done to present the value of one or more quantities over time.